SaadArafat/Rep_Movie_Picture_Pipeline/README.md

-# Movie Picture Pipeline Project
+# 🎬 Movie Picture Pipeline – Capstone Project

-## Project Overview
+## 🚀 Project Overview

 This is the Movie Picture Pipeline project for the Udacity Cloud DevOps Engineer Nanodegree.
 The goal is to implement a full CI/CD pipeline to automatically build, test, and deploy a Dockerized frontend and backend application to AWS infrastructure.